-- PJM allocates the total hourly charge for Emergency energy purchases to PJM Market Participants in proportion to their real-time deviation from their net interchange in the day-ahead market, whenever that deviation increases their spot market purchases or decreases their spot market sales. - A billing adjustment is calculated, as applicable, to exempt any MWh of generator reductions requested by PJM for reliability during any hours of Emergency energy purchases.
+- PJM allocates the total hourly charge for Emergency energy purchases to PJM Market Participants in proportion to their real-time deviation including the impact of load reconciliation MWh from their net interchange in the day-ahead market, whenever that deviation increases their spot market purchases or decreases their spot market sales. - A billing adjustment is calculated, as applicable, to exempt any MWh of generator reductions requested by PJM for reliability during any hours of Emergency energy purchases.